A critical step for any business trying to rank locally is to include Google My Business (GMB) in your local SEO strategy.

 Steps to getting more Google reviews:

 - Ask for them.
-Reach out to happy customers/clients and ask from a review.
+Reach out to happy customers/clients and ask for a review.

 - Show them how.
 Not everyone knows the exact steps for leaving a Google review.
 The key is to tell them/show them exactly how to leave a review, so they don’t find the task “too difficult” and give up.
 Here are the steps for leaving a Google review: